orbit-apps/elixir-shopifyapi/guides/getting_started.md

 - Apps > Create App
 - Fill in with generic info
 - When App open, click App Info
-- Use your ngrok URL as the App url. eg: `http://geneparmesan.ngrok.io`
+- Use your ngrok URL as the App URL. eg: `https://geneparmesan.ngrok.io`
-- Under "Whitelisted redirection URL(s)" add your ngrok URL, but append `/shop/authorized`, like so: `http://geneparmesan.ngrok.io/shop/authorized`
+- Under "Whitelisted redirection URL(s)" add your ngrok URL, but append `/shop/authorized`, like so: `https://geneparmesan.ngrok.io/shop/authorized`
 - Click Save button (top-right)
 - Notice your "API key" and "API secret key" further down the page, we will be using these in the next step.